garrandall/popular-music-data/tracks/no-problem-chance-the-rapper-lil-wayne-2-chainz.md

 Just another day, had to pick up all the mail
 There go Chano ridin' through the streets, they be like, "There he go!"

-Ooh, I be comin', put the hinges in their hands Countin' Benjis while we meetin', make 'em shake my other hand Milly rockin', scoopin' all the blessings on my lap Bitch, I know you tried to cheat, you shoulda never took a nap
+Oh, I be comin', put the hinges in their hands Countin' Benjis while we meetin', make 'em shake my other hand Milly rockin', scoopin' all the blessings on my lap Bitch, I know you tried to cheat, you shoulda never took a nap